 By nature, cats and Akitas aren’t meant to be friends.
 If an Akita sees a cat when they are outside, 90 percent of the time it will take off after it.

-Sometimes, the resident Akita and the cat get in a fight over the silliest thing.
+Sometimes, the resident Akita and the cat fight over the silliest thing.